 Student enrollment is a voluntary entrance into the academic community of learners.
 By such entrance, the student voluntarily assumes, and is expected to assume, obligations of performance and behavior that are imposed by the University relevant to its lawful missions, processes, and functions.
 The University reserves the right to discipline students in order to secure compliance with these obligations.

 Students who engage in dishonest behavior are charged with violating Title 5, California Administrative Code, Section 41301, under the Student Disciplinary Procedures for the California State University established by Executive Order #1098 by the Chancellor.
-A copy of these procedures may be obtained from the Offices of the Vice President for Student Affairs or Student Development.
+A copy of these procedures may be obtained from the Offices of the Vice President for Student Affairs or Student Development or refer to the University Regulations section of the University Catalog.

 1000 E. Victoria Street, Carson, CA 90747 (310) 243-3696